-Having attended a large state school for my undergraduate education, I really appreciate the small class size and personal attention offered by Mayo Graduate School (MGS) instructors.
-MGS really identifies with the fact that students are coming into the program with very different backgrounds and thereby offers a strong core curriculum that assures that all students receive practical, conceptual and technical knowledge that can be carried forward into their thesis research.
+Having attended a large state school for my undergraduate education, I really appreciate the small class size and personal attention offered by Mayo Clinic Graduate School of Biomedical Sciences instructors.
+Mayo Clinic Graduate School of Biomedical Sciences really identifies with the fact that students are coming into the program with very different backgrounds and thereby offers a strong core curriculum that assures that all students receive practical, conceptual and technical knowledge that can be carried forward into their thesis research.

 In my experience, many university instructors fill a teaching role as a job requirement, which often translates to a less than enthusiastic presence in the classroom.
-At MGS, instructors hold their positions by choice and you can tell they really want to be there, fostering discussion and teaching.
+At Mayo Clinic Graduate School of Biomedical Sciences, instructors hold their positions by choice and you can tell they really want to be there, fostering discussion and teaching.

-As an MGS student, I have full access to so many amazing core research facilities, which give me a chance to implement diverse techniques into my thesis work, including cutting-edge live cell imaging and microscopy, high-throughput genome sequencing, transgenics, electron microscopy, flow cytometry and tissue processing.
+As a Mayo Clinic Graduate School of Biomedical Sciences student, I have full access to so many amazing core research facilities, which give me a chance to implement diverse techniques into my thesis work, including cutting-edge live cell imaging and microscopy, high-throughput genome sequencing, transgenics, electron microscopy, flow cytometry and tissue processing.
 Importantly, these facilities have teams of specialists with skills and time to teach me the techniques I need to use for my research.
-Mayo Graduate School also offers a number of career and professional development workshops and symposia.
+Mayo Clinic Graduate School of Biomedical Sciences also offers a number of career and professional development workshops and symposia.
 I've received training in grant and manuscript writing, as well as public speaking and data presentation, just to name a few.
 I am really confident that the training I am receiving will prepare me for a career as an independent investigator.

 How would you describe the atmosphere of Mayo Clinic?